sc0ttj/router/README.md

 ### About HTTP request `body` parsing:

-In NodeJS HTTP servers, the [HTTP request "body" is received in "chunks"](https://nodejs.org/en/docs/guides/anatomy-of-an-http-transaction/) - you must [manually combine & parse these chunks](https://stackoverflow.com/questions/28718887/node-js-http-request-how-to-detect-response-body-encoding) in order to get access to the whole `req.body` data.
+In NodeJS HTTP servers, the [HTTP request "body" is received in "chunks"](https://nodejs.org/en/docs/guides/anatomy-of-an-http-transaction/) - you must normally [combine & parse these chunks](https://stackoverflow.com/questions/28718887/node-js-http-request-how-to-detect-response-body-encoding) in order to get access to the whole `req.body` data.

 So to make life easier, `router` does this basic parsing of the HTTP request `body` for you, so that it's readily available in the `params` passed to your routes: